somtoval/alx-pre_course/README.md

-My first readme file I created
+My first readme file I created as an alx student